ziyad-zahran/AI-Chess-Project/README.md

-# calories-calc
+# project AI
-a new project for calculating calories by scan.
+a new project for chess game in flutter.